uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/tips-on-applying-for-teacher-training.md

 If you’re applying for a salaried course, one of your references must be from an employer.

-If you’re struggling, get free one-on-one support with choosing your referees.
+If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).

 ## Your personal statement